GiJaLo/Home-Assistant-Dashboard/README.md

 - Click on "Raw Configuration Editor" (Could also have an other name, my HA is set to Dutch)
 - Here you have the full file of your dashboard.

-First have a look of the code below
+First have a look of the **code

 So what do we see here?
-Everything that is above views is the overall "setting" of your dashboard.
+Everything that is above "views" is the overall "setting" of your dashboard.
 Here is where we put the background and also the sidebar.
 Because these 2 things are fixed.